Skip to main content

 What the heck are xpm packages (xPacks)?
 Please, do not introduce another package format!

-Binary xpm packages are also regular npm packages, but with minimal content, typically just the package.json file.
-Since these packages provide executables for multiple platforms, some of which are quite large, it is not practical to include all binaries within the npm package itself.
-Instead, the package.json file contains references (URLs) to platform-specific binary archives (e.g., .tar.gz for Unix or .zip for Windows).
+Binary xpm packages are also standard npm packages but have minimal contents, generally limited to a package.json file.
+Since these packages provide executables for multiple platforms — many of which can be considerably large — it is impractical to include all binaries within the npm package itself.
+Instead, the package.json file includes references (URLs) to platform-specific binary archives (e.g., .tar.gz for Unix or .zip for Windows).

-These archives are also expanded along with the package metadata.
-Links/forwarders to these executables are created in a .bin folder, eliminating the need to add multiple folders to the PATH.
+These archives, along with the package metadata, are extracted.
+Additionally, links or forwarders to the executables are created in a .bin folder, thereby eliminating the need to add multiple directories to the system PATH.

-In summary, xpm packages can streamline and automate the installation process for source libraries and tools.
-Further details are available on the xpm Concepts page.
+In conclusion, xpm packages simplify and streamline the installation process for source libraries and tools, enhancing efficiency and automation.
+For further information, please refer to the xpm Concepts page.

 Features

-The main features of the µOS++ Intrusive Lists are:
+The key characteristics of µOS++ Intrusive Lists are as follows:

-• The list links are embedded directly within the payload objects.
+• The links for the list are directly embedded within the payload objects themselves.

-• Objects can belong to multiple lists simultaneously by maintaining multiple pairs of pointers, one for each list.
+• Objects have the capability to belong to multiple lists simultaneously by managing distinct pairs of pointers for each list.

 Benefits

-• Reduce memory consumption by eliminating the links to the linked objects.
+• Significantly reduces memory usage by removing the links to connected objects.

 Install

-The source code library can be installed automatically with xpm or manually, either by copying the relevant files into the target project, or by linking the entire project as a Git submodule.
+The source code library can be installed either automatically via xpm or manually.
+Manual installation can be performed by copying the necessary files directly into the target project or by linking the entire project as a Git submodule.

-The details for installing the µOS++ Intrusive Lists can be found in the Install Guide.
+Comprehensive instructions for installing the µOS++ Intrusive Lists are available in the Install Guide.

 Status

-The µOS++ Intrusive Lists project is fully functional, stable, and suitable for use in production environments.
+The µOS++ Intrusive Lists project is robust, reliable, and fully operational, making it well-suited for deployment in production environments.

 Testing